HeofHIShirts/moonlight-user-guide/moonlight-user-guide.md

 5. The next time Moonlight opens and displays the App List (or the -list option is used on Moonlight Embedded), the newly added programs and games should be displayed and ready to stream.

 6. If quitting an application doesn't stop Moonlight, press *Ctrl+Shift+Alt+Q* on Moonlight Embedded or Moonlight PC to quit the streaming session.
-On Moonlight Android and iOS, pressing the home key will switch out of the streaming session and allow selection of the "quit" option from the Application List when returning to Moonlight.
+On Moonlight Android and iOS, pressing the home key will switch out of the streaming session and allow selection of the **Quit Session** option from the Application List when returning to Moonlight.

 ### Stream the Windows Desktop